top of page

 Home loan options in Spokane – conventional FHA VA comparison

-Choosing the right mortgage is one of the biggest decisions Spokane homebuyers will make in 2025.
+Choosing the right mortgage is one of the biggest decisions Spokane homebuyers will make in 2026.
 With interest rates, loan limits, and housing market conditions evolving quickly, understanding your options—Conventional, FHA, and VA loans—can help you make a confident and informed decision.
 As a Spokane real estate agent, I’ve created this guide to help you weigh your choices based on current market trends, lending criteria, and local conditions.
+The following market stats are based on Spokane County as a whole, as this provides a better, wider view of our local area.

 What Are the Main Home Loan Options in Spokane?